genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/06_cache.md

 * **expireAfterAccess**.
 The period of time that an entry will be cached since the last time it was read.
 This option uses the **timeUnit** attribute in the same way as **expireAfterWrite** to define the unit of time for the period.
 Default: 300 seconds.
 * **initialCapacity**.
 This is the number of entries the cache will be able to hold without extending its size since the start of the process.
 Default: 10000.
 * **maximumEntries** .
 This is the limit of entries we can hold in our cache.
 If the limit is achieved, entries will be replaced with an LRU algorithm.
 Default: 10000.
-* **concurrencyLevel**.
-This sets the way the cache is structured internally, so it controls the extent of concurrency that is achieved with multi-threaded operations.
-It is a sensitive configuration parameter and can potentially worsen performance.
-Use it for fine-tuning - or not at all.
-You have been warned!
-Default: 4.
 * **multipleKeys**.
 This setting has been deprecated and has no effect as of 2022.2 release.
 In order to achieve similar functionality, the **indices** option for each table has been introduced.
 * **update**.
 This setting implies the cache will update currently cached records with the latest information as they are updated in the database layer.
 Default: false.
 * **loadOnStart**.
 This global option enables pre-loading database tables in cache before the process starts and it applies as a default for all tables defined in the tables section.
 Default: false.